Ardit-Koti/checkers-app.iml/docs/DesignDoc.md

 During Sprint 3, we decided that the best way to check if a move was valid or not, was to implement a MoveValidator class.
 This allows us to check every condition for a move and to see which moves are possible for the player to make.
-This is the center of all of our logic regarding move making and it is has proved to be a great tool.
+This is the center of all of our logic regarding move making, and it is has proved to be a great tool.

 Along with MoveValidator, we decided as a team that the best possible way to manage games was to create a GameCenter class.
 The GameCenter class allows us to get available games, create games, and see the player lobby entirely.